andrehora/gitevo/README.md

 $ gitevo <git_repo> -r <python|js|ts|fastapi>
 ```

+`git_repo` is the Git repository to analyze.
-`git_repo` can be a Git url, a local Git repository, or folder with multiple Git repositories.
+Accepts a Git URL, a path to a local repository, or a directory containing multiple Git repositories

-For example, passing Git urls:
+For example:

 ```
 $ gitevo https://github.com/pallets/flask -r python